 Renee’s Garden Seeds – A terrific place to buy seeds (many of which you will find in local nurseries).
 New, old, innovative, traditional…you’ll find it here.
 The catalog is online only, but the amount of information on each seed packet is incredibly helpful to the gardener.
 The gorgeous watercolor images are just gravy.

-Heirloom Seeds – Open pollinated seeds for the gardener who wants to collect seeds in the fall (instead of taking a vacation).
+Heirloom Seeds – Open pollinated seeds for the gardener who wants to confidently collect their own seeds in the fall.